 Sapa Vietnam Trekking Accommodations

-In late afternoon we were nearing the end of the trail and started descending into the valley to our Sapa guide’s house.
-We would spend the night there before continuing on the next day to return to Sapa.
-Our guide’s house was situated on the other side of the valley and we needed to cross over.
+In late afternoon we were nearing the end of the trail and started descending into the valley to our guide’s house.
+We would spend the night there before returning to Sapa the next day.
+Her house was situated on the other side of the valley and we needed to cross over.

 The house was very big and we had beds set up in the loft where we would be spending the night.
 These accommodations were more comfortable and more personable than the Sapa Vietnam Hotels.

 There are a lot of tour groups around Sapa Township and it added a superficial feel to some of the hotels and local restaurants.
-However, these accommodations were a refreshing change of environment.
+As a result, these accommodations were a refreshing change of environment.

 The loft was very large and we had lots of space.
 Additionally, there was an adjoining deck which would be our al fresco dining area.